-# YouTube CPM USA 2026: Finance $60 vs Gaming $4 -- Every Niche's Real Rate
+# YouTube CPM Rates USA 2026: Finance $60+, Gaming $4

-> Complete YouTube CPM guide for US creators.
-Finance earns $60+, insurance $80+, gaming just $4.
-See exact advertiser rates by niche, season, and video type.
+> US YouTube CPM in 2026: Finance earns $60+, insurance $80+, gaming just $4.
+Exact advertiser rates by niche, season, and video type.
+Find your niche.

-Complete US YouTube CPM guide -- every major niche with actual 2026 CPM ranges.
+Complete US YouTube CPM guide, every major niche with actual 2026 CPM ranges.
 Finance tops at $40-60, gaming trails at $2-5.
 Includes how season and channel age affect your rate.

 ## How YouTube CPM translates to your actual earnings